By: Susan Dugdale | Last modified: 08-21-2023

 This is not making eye contact.
 It's looking without seeing, speaking without connecting, and it doesn't work.

-Neither does doing the equivalent of rushing frantically around by giving as many people as you can in the audience a quick glance when you come up to grab a breath before diving back, head down, to read aloud from your notes.
+Neither does doing the equivalent of rushing frantically around.
+That is giving as many people as you can a quick glance when you come up to grab a breath before diving back, head down, to read aloud from your notes.

 To be meaningful the eye contact must be mutual and sustained, as well as evenly spread throughout an audience.